 with an adjacency [I-D.ietf-rtgwg-bgp-pic].
 A prefix can have

-more than one primary path if multipath is configured.
+more than one primary path if multipath as described in draft-lapukhov-bgp-ecmp-considerations is configured.
 A best

 path is also considered as a primary path.